defano/wyldcard/README.md

 `abbrev date`   | Returns the current date spelled out using abbreviations.
 For example, `Sat, Jul 02, 2016`.
 Also available as `abbreviated date`.
 `abs`           | Returns the absolute value of the given numerical argument.
 `atan`          | Returns the trigonometric arctangent of the given argument, represented in radians.
+`annuity`       | Given two arguments; an interest rate, and a number of periods, `annuity` returns the total value of an annuity that makes one payment per period at the given interest rate.
+Equivalent to `(1 - (1 + rate) ^ -periods) / rate`.
+For example, to calculate the monthly payment on a 30-year mortgage loan of a $100,000 at 3% interest, `100000 / annuity(.03 / 12, 30 * 12)` yields approximately `421.60`.
 `average`       | Returns the statistical mean of a list of numerical items.
 Example: `the average of "1,2,3,4,5"` (returns 3) or `average (93, 26, 77)` returns `65.33`.
 `charToNum`     | Return the numerical _codepoint_ associated with the given character.
 The actual mapping between characters and numbers will depend on the character encoding used by the system, but `charToNum` is always assured to be the inverse of `numToChar`
 `clickH`        | Returns the x-coordinate of the last location the user clicked the mouse.